-Great Eastern used to be one of the biggest life insurance companies in Singapore, back when everyone wore huge-ass shoulder pads.
-Even so, the brand has never quite been top-of-mind when it comes to travel insurance.
+Great Eastern travel insurance was once upon a time one of the most popular options in the market, but that was way back when everyone wore huge-ass shoulder pads.
 Now that the field has been disrupted by so many young upstarts, can the Red Lion still play the game?
-Here’s what Great Eastern travel insurance looks like now:
+Here’s what Great Eastern travel insurance plans looks like now:

 |Travel insurance plan||Great Eastern Travel [email protected]||Great Eastern TravelSmart Classic||Great Eastern TravelSmart Elite|